 - people with a family history of Fragile X syndrome or intellectual disability

-- people with intellectual disability, developmental delay or learning disability together with features of Fragile X syndrome such as anxiety, ADHD or autistic behaviour
+- people with intellectual disability, developmental delay or learning disability together with features of Fragile X syndrome such as anxiety, ADHD or characteristics of autism spectrum disorder

 - men or women over 50 with balance or gait problems, tremor or dementia